 - If you only have a window box, try growing scabious japonica, dwarf harebells (campanula carpatica), dwarf lavenders, Mexican fleabane (Erigeron karvinskianus), seaside daisy (Erigeron glaucus), and creeping thyme (Thymus serpyllum) which flower from June onwards.
 Water regularly.

 - Don’t pull up weeds like Alkanet, which feed many types of bees, and continue not to mow part of the lawn (after No Mow May) to let dandelions and clovers grow.

 - It’s not too late to install blue tit boxes for tree bumblebees to nest in.
 They will vacate at the end of the summer, so you may get blue tits nesting next spring.

-- Drill holes in blocks of wood – 10mm, 8mm, 6mm and 4mm diameters and up to 30 cm deep – and screw them to a sturdy support.
+- Create your own, by drilling holes in blocks of wood – 10mm, 8mm, 6mm and 4mm diameters and up to 30 cm deep – and screw them to a sturdy support.
 Drill holes in existing structures such as fence posts, or dead trees.
 See which bees take up residence over the summer.

 - Continue to leave bare earth for mining bees to burrow into.

 - Provide a source of water for thirsty bees.
 This can be a shallow bowl or saucer with stones or pebbles in that the bees can stand on while they are drinking.
 Bees can’t swim!